 Group cells together into modules and stack modules into arrays, and suddenly kilowatts of electric power can be realized.
 To visualize what we are communicating, check out this short video from the U.S. Department of Energy.

-For the solar cell to be effective, it must be protected.
+For the solar cell to be effective and efficient, it must be properly housed and protected.
 Durable glass for its transparency is the obvious choice and results in the modules we call PV solar panels.

 A module can be as small as those found on calculators, which date back to mid-20th century technology.
 Or modules can be arranged as solar arrays, which today is what we consider to be a solar panel system.